Category Archives: 2014

 Still Alice (2014)

-Still Alice is a slightly above-average movie with the best lead performance you will see by an actress all year.
-I think there are only a couple of shoo-ins at this year’s Academy Awards.
+Still Alice is a slightly above-average movie with the best lead performance you’ll see from an actress all year.
+There are only a couple of shoo-ins at this year’s Academy Awards.
 I believe that most categories are predictable, but there will be a couple of surprises.
-The big ones that will not be surprising are Patricia Arquette (Best Supporting Actress – Boyhood) and Julian Moore for her performance as a 50-year-old woman suffering from Early Onset Alzheimer’s Disease in this Still Alice.
-Each year there seems to be a movie that earns a significant award but is not recognized in any other category.
+The big ones that will not come as a surprise are Patricia Arquette (Best Supporting Actress – Boyhood) and Julianne Moore for her performance as a 50-year-old woman suffering from Early-Onset Alzheimer’s Disease in Still Alice.
+Each year, there is a movie that earns a significant award but is not recognized in any other category.
 This year, that movie is Still Alice.
 I’m not a huge fan of Moore.
 I think she’s good, but she’s slightly overrated.
 Nonetheless, she is due to be recognized, and this is the lead performance that is head and shoulders above the other contenders.

 Continue reading Still Alice (2014)